 - We will introduce one-way systems where these are possible and practical and we may make use of rotas to enter and leave buildings.

-- Large gatherings in communal areas will not take place: We will make use of Microsoft Teams for briefings, assemblies and some activities, such as Open Evening, Prizegiving and the Year 7 Introduction Evening.
+- Large gatherings in communal areas will be kept to a minimum.
+We will make use of Microsoft Teams for briefings, assemblies and some activities, such as Open Evening, Prizegiving and the Year 7 Introduction Evening as and when appropriate.

 - We will suspend the use of changing rooms.